Navigating the New Executive Order: Fair Pay and How Syndio Helps

 Unlawful discrimination is at the forefront: The Executive Order emphasizes eliminating “unlawful discrimination.”
 This is the core purpose of performing pay equity analysis, which aims to identify and correct pay disparities based on factors like gender, race, and other protected categories.

-Pay equity remains a business imperative: Regardless of the legal changes, ensuring pay fairness remains a crucial business imperative.
+Pay fairness remains a business imperative: Regardless of the legal changes, ensuring pay fairness remains a crucial business imperative.
 Companies are still focused on attracting, retaining, and engaging employees.
-And, as we continue to emphasize, federal law still prohibits paying employees differently because of gender or race.
+And, as we continue to emphasize, federal law still prohibits discrimination.

-State-level action: With less regulatory and legislative action at the federal level, we expect states to continue pushing for greater pay fairness, pay transparency, and — perhaps taking a page from the EU — more reporting.
+State-level action may be coming: With less regulatory and legislative action at the federal level, we expect states to continue pushing for greater pay fairness, pay transparency, and — perhaps taking a page from the EU — more reporting.
 These situations are emerging and we’ll continue to monitor changes and share timely information.

 Don’t forget the EU Pay Transparency Directive: Many companies are global, and while rules at the U.S. Federal level are changing, keep in mind that major changes are already underway in the EU.
 The EU Pay Transparency Directive imposes new obligations on employers in EU Member States and multinational companies with employees in Europe, requiring:

-• Pay equity analyses to ensure transparency and eliminate pay discrimination
+• Pay analyses to ensure transparency and eliminate pay discrimination

 • Clear communication on pay ranges in job postings